Why did I not receive admission?

 How can I reapply to Pepperdine?

 If you wish to be reconsidered for a subsequent term at Pepperdine University, please refer to the instructions on our reapplication webpage.
 We highly recommend that you wait to reapply as a transfer applicant after you have completed at least 30 units of general education college coursework at another institution.
-For transfer applicants with at least 30 completed units at the time of application (not including units in progress), the admission decision is heavily weighted on an applicant's cumulative college GPA and most recent academic profile, and the Admission Committee will no longer need to consider your high school GPA or standardized test scores.
+For transfer applicants with at least 30 completed units at the time of application (not including units in progress), the admission decision is heavily weighted on an applicant's cumulative college GPA and most recent academic profile, and the Admission Committee will no longer need to consider your high school GPA.

 We hope that this information has been helpful to you and has given you a context for understanding the University's decision.